-Are all of your keywords at a minimum broad match modified or better?
+Are all of your keywords the ideal match type for your campaign?
 Are all the keywords very similar in intent and meaning?
 Do you only have a handful of keywords in the ad group?
 Great!

 Make sure that your campaign wide negative keywords are showing, plus any additional negative keywords that you want to have for the individual ad groups.

-Make sure you have at least two expanded text ads.
+Make sure you have at least two responsive search ads.
 Make sure they’re relevant to the keywords in the ad group.
 You also will want to confirm that the landing page your ads are linking to is the correct landing page.